 - They’re Crocs, so you probably can’t wear them to work

 Aaah, Crocs.
 The much maligned butt of every joke, despite being so incredibly comfortable and good for your feet.

 Honestly, yes, I know.
 They’re Crocs.
 But you’re pregnant.
 The main thing is comfort and wearability, and that’s something that Crocs have in spades.
 They’re one of the most comfortable, supportive shoes ever made.

 If you’ve never worn them, you’d not realise that Crocs are incredibly supportive, because of the clog design with textured, contoured sole and moulded top that fits to your feet.
 If you need more security and stability, you can attach the heel strap as well, which is easy to adjust.

 They’re also really good pregnancy shoes for swollen feet, with holes punched all the way through it that allow your feet breathing room, and they’re so light too, so walking is easy.

 They also come in almost literally hundreds of colors, so you’re sure to find a pair that you think are agreeable.

-If you want a pair of of the best supportive shoes for pregnancy that you can just slip on and use every single day, you could do a lot worse than buy a pair of Crocs, even if they're just a backup option.
+If you want a pair of supportive shoes for pregnancy that you can just slip on and use every single day, you could do a lot worse than buy a pair of Crocs, even if they’re just a backup option.

-You've come to the end of our reviews, so let us know what you think.
+You’ve come to the end, so let us know what you think.
 Did you enjoy this article?
 Do you have anything to add?
-Maybe a particular pair of shoes that helped you through your pregnancy.
-We'd love to hear what you think the best shoes for pregnancy are, so please tell us your stories in the comments!
+Maybe a particular pair of the best shoes for pregnancy that helped you.
+We’d love to hear what you think, so please tell us your stories in the comments!